adilsondias-engineer/fpga-learning/07-itch-parser/README.md

 ### 6. MAC Address Filtering
 Essential to filter incoming packets by destination MAC address.
 Without filtering, the parser processes all network traffic (ARP, mDNS, etc.) causing false triggers and wasted resources.
 Implemented whitelist: board MAC (0x00183E045DE7) + broadcast (0xFFFFFFFFFFFF).

+### 7. Lots of debugging time
+It was required a considerable amount of time to debug and troubleshoot issues with ITCH Parser as per Lessons Learned above.

 ## Next Steps

 ### Phase 2: Symbol Filtering